awsdocs/aws-doc-sdk-examples/dotnetv3/Route53/README.md

-# Amazon Route 53 code examples for the SDK for .NET
+# Route 53 code examples for the SDK for .NET

 ## Overview
-The examples in this section show how to use the AWS SDK for .NET with Amazon Route 53 (Route 53).
+The examples in this section show how to use the AWS SDK for .NET with Amazon Route 53.

 Route 53 is a highly available and scalable Domain Name System (DNS) web service.